jbaumbach/nodejs-scaffolding/README.md

 ## Running Tests

- To run the test suite:
+ To run the test suite, execute this comment.
+Note that the integration tests depending on an existing test user, so be sure to create that and update the source code values.
+Otherwise, some of these will bomb out:

     $ mocha --recursive